ryantd42/NY-Legislative-Git/2023/A6726A-2023/bill.md

  corner  formed  by  the  intersection  of the southerly side of Lakeside Place and the easterly side of Milburn Avenue 688.84 feet.
   (2) South 79 degrees 44 minutes East 159.13 feet.
+ A. 6726--A  3

   (3) South 25 degrees 48 minutes West 35.56 feet to a point, said point being South 25 degrees 48 minutes West 146.01 feet from a copper plug in concrete and said point being the point or place of beginning;
   Thence  running  South  25  degrees  48  minutes West 129.91 feet to a point, said point being North 25 degrees 48  minutes  East  119.14  feet from a stone monument;
   Thence North 21 degrees 39 minutes East 35.02 feet to a point;
   Thence  North  17  degrees  03 minutes 21 seconds East 36.38 feet to a
  point;
   Thence South 72 degrees 52 minutes 25 seconds  East  7.13  feet  to  a
  point;
   Thence  North  26  degrees  12 minutes 34 seconds East 57.94 feet to a
  point;
- A. 6726  3

   Thence South 65 degrees 20 minutes 07 seconds East 0.61  feet  to  the
  point or place of beginning.
   Containing  a total of approximately 287 sq. ft. or 0.0066 acres, more or less.